Professor Sir Peter Horby

 Research on emerging infectious diseases can only be conducted during outbreaks.
 Although virology has improved, a well calibrated and effective public health response is often lacking.
 Epidemiological and clinical research as well as mathematical modelling will give us answers during the epidemics and help us provide better diagnostics and better treatments.

-- Director, Pandemic Sciences Centre
+- Director, Pandemic Sciences Institute

 - Executive Director, ISARIC

-Pandemic Sciences Centre
+Pandemic Sciences Institute